MGI (company): Patents infringement lawsuit

-In November 2021, a federal jury in California concluded that MGI America (in its capacity as an affiliate of BGI) had infringed Illumina, Inc.'s patents.
+In November 2021, a federal jury in California concluded that MGI America (in its capacity as an affiliate of BGI Group) had infringed Illumina, Inc.'s patents.
 Accordingly, they awarded Illumina damages of $8 million.

 In March 2022, Illumina persuaded a U.S. District Judge to prolong the restriction on MGI America selling its CoolMPS sequencers in the United States for six months until August 2022, when Illumina's patent expires.

-“Two-channel” DNA sequencing lawsuit
+"Two-channel" DNA sequencing lawsuit

 Complete Genomics, a research subsidiary of MGI, filed a lawsuit in May 2019, alleging that Illumina's "two-channel" DNA sequencing chemistry violates two patents for the technology that deduces the identification of each nucleotide from two signals.
 The NovaSeq 6000, the NextSeq 500/550/550x, and 1000/2000 Series, as well as the MiniSeq, were all the focus of the lawsuit against Illumina.
 Additionally, it targeted Illumina's cluster generation & sequencing, and library preparation kits, all of which are interoperable with one or more platforms.

-In May 2022, A jury in Delaware concluded that Illumina's “two-channel” sequencing chemistry infringes on two patents owned by MGI Tech through its subsidiary Complete Genomics.
+In May 2022, A jury in Delaware concluded that Illumina's "two-channel" sequencing chemistry infringes on two patents owned by MGI Tech through its subsidiary Complete Genomics.
 As a result of this finding, the jury awarded $333.8 million in damages to the company.
 The jury also dismissed Illumina's assertions that the patents were invalid.
 The verdict also invalidated three of Illumina's patents that the firm had asserted in a countersuit claiming MGI Tech had infringed on Illumina's patents.